Authored by Adam Sherman

 But the issue of whether or not to buy water shoes actually runs deeper than that.
 The best options also come with arch support to keep you upright and comfortable throughout your trip.
 Water sandals with arch support are designed to balance out your weight and ease the foot burden.

 It follows, then, that a good pair of water sandals will improve your comfort and increase your chances of success during your next trip.
 Here’s the deal: the wrong pair of shoes can quickly turn an outdoor adventure into a nightmare.
 With the right pair of arch support water sandals, you can spend your time actually enjoying that day at the beach instead of curled up on the sand relaxing your feet.
+Best of all, open-toe sandals let your feet breathe, which will keep you cool on those hot summer days.

 Several water sandal models come with thicker mid or outsoles for greater comfort, and many even have added heel cushioning to get your foot as comfortable as possible.